 To exploit Time Machine, you need to supply a big-enough extra drive to store what’s on your computer.
 Time Machine pretty much takes over from there.
 It automatically keeps backups every hour on the hour for the past 24 hours, as well as daily backups for the past month.
 Beyond that, Time Machine goes weekly.
 When you have no more room, Time Machine starts deleting old backups.

 In Time Machine Preferences, you can choose to be notified after these old backups are removed.
-If you’re using Time Machine to back up a laptop, you can determine whether backups should continue while you are using the machine on battery power.
+(This is a darn good reason why you ought to devote an empty drive to your Time Machine backup.)
+If you’re using Time Machine to back up a laptop, you can determine whether backups should continue while you’re using the machine on battery power.

-If you know that the particular item you’re looking for used to reside in a given folder, open that window before embarking on your journey.
+You and whichever Finderlike window was active or frontmost at the time you clicked the icon are now floating in space.
+So if you know that the particular item you’re looking for used to reside in a given folder, open that window before embarking on your journey.
 Or enter its name in the search box in the Finder window.

-You can now venture across the sands of time to discover the lost or altered file.
-Say that you unintentionally wiped out a critical document several weeks ago that you now hope to recover it.
+Now you can venture across the sands of time to discover the lost or altered file.
+Say that you unintentionally wiped out a critical document several weeks ago and now hope to recover it.

-You are searching for the file on that particular date.
+If your search-and-rescue mission doesn’t immediately uncover the lost file, try typing its name again in the Finder search box.
+You’re searching for the file on that particular date.
 When you encounter the wayward file, highlight it and click Restore.
 It’s transported back to the present, with Time Machine conveniently dropping the file in its original location.
 Click Cancel to return to the present.